Gandhi89/GlobalAgencyCorporation/README.md

 # Global "Secret Agent" Corporation App

-As the director of the world's leading SuperHero Agency, your mission (*should you choose to accept*) is to recruit secret agents from around the world, and assign them to secret missions.
+As the director of the world's leading Secret Agent Agency, your mission (*should you choose to accept*) is to recruit secret agents from around the world, and assign them to secret missions.
 All information about agents is confidential and encrypted and can only be viewed with a special decryption key.

 Like all good secret agent apps, this program is based on `command line`